-Acid-base reactions on “heteroatoms” (that means atoms other than carbon, such as O, N, and S) generally require very little reorganization of the nuclei in the structure.
-Therefore these reactions are fast, relative to reactions where the nuclei have to move or be reorganized.
+Acid-base reactions on “heteroatoms” (that means atoms other than carbon, such as O, N, and S) generally require very little reorganization of the nuclei in the structure after loss of a proton.

 After loss of hydrogen, the oxygen gains a new lone pair.
 But its hybridization doesn’t change – it started as sp3, and it’s still sp3.
 So the nuclei (other than the H, of course) don’t significantly change positions in these reactions.
-No extra motion, in other words.
+No extra atomic motion, in other words.

 For instance, the SN2 proceeds through a backside attack, which means that the geometry of the molecule changes from tetrahedral to trigonal bipyramidal (that’s the 5-coordinate transition state) and then back to tetrahedral.

 Bottom line: acid base reactions on oxygen, sulfur, or nitrogen are fast.
 So long as the acid base equilibrium is reasonable [How to use a pKa table, a handy rule of thumb for acid-base reactions] do them first.

 Next Post: Acid-Base Reactions – What’s The Point?